 There are instances where a reasonable excuse is a defence for not complying with a parenting order.
 It is important in these instances to have the right advice from experienced family lawyers who can assist you in applying for enforcement of orders or defending a claim.

 Legal matters involving children often have a great deal of emotion involved with subjective opinions, especially in disputes, and the Court will always look to the best interests of the child in deciding these matters.

-Call us today on 1300 907 335 or complete an online enquiry form and we will be in contact with your shortly.
+To speak to a family lawyer today call us on 1300 907 335 or alternatively complete an online enquiry form and we will be in contact with your promptly.